 Such instructions, he adds, have been part of the Johns Hopkins Children's Center discharge protocol since 2010.

-Explore further: Simple steps prevent life-threatening bloodstream infections in children
+Explore further: 'Triple-threat' approach reduces life-threatening central line infections in children with cancer